ssmlkl/MnTTS2/README.md

 --resume ./examples/tacotron2/exp/train.tacotron2.v1.spk_01/checkpoints/ckpt-100000
 ```

-If you want to finetune a model, use `--pretrained` like this with your model filename
+If you want to finetune a model, use `--pretrained` like this with your model filename:
 ```bash
 --pretrained pretrained.h5
 ```

 Extract duration from alignments for FastSpeech

 You may need to extract durations for student models like fastspeech.
-Here we use teacher forcing with window masking trick to extract durations from alignment maps:
+Here we use teacher forcing with window masking trick to extract durations from alignment maps.

 Extract for valid set: